AntigmaLabs/nanochat-rs/README.md

 Tokenizer tests expect a tiktoken pickle at `reference/tokenizer.pkl` (a small one is provided in the repo).

+## Troubleshooting
+- Slow or failing downloads: pre-download from HF and pass `--source /path/to/model_dir`
+- UI not shown: ensure `reference/nanochat/ui.html` exists or pass `--ui-path`
+- CUDA errors: verify driver/runtime and rebuild with `--features cuda`
+- Apple GPU: prefer `--features metal` (default on macOS targets)

 ## High level roadmap
 - SFT and RL(requires backward pass)
-- (maybe) bring back the embedded python interpreter (or other context free language like Lua)
+- (maybe) bring back the embedded python interpreter (or other context-free language like Lua)
 - Additional tensor backend other than Candle, encountered many candle kernel issues while building this.
 - Pretraining (low priority, likely limited utility to do full training in Rust)